 To start you must figure out which state has jurisdiction over the matter.

 Jurisdiction is usually proper where the child has been residing for the past 6 consecutive months, so it sounds like that may be New Jersey in your case.
 If so, you will need to file for custody through the New...Read more »

 He was into drugs and around alot of people with drama he would abuse me mentally i was living in a very bad environment with him so I decided it was best for me to take my child and leave.
-It's been 9 years my daughter doesn't know who he is never spoke to him and she suffers with ADHD and is now...
+It's been 9 years my daughter doesn't know who he is never spoke to him and she suffers with ADHD...
 Read more »

 In custody court the judge will look to the 16 custody factors and decide what is in the best interest of the child.
 Included in those factors is the abuse of alcohol or drugs, so his history will be considered in a custody case.
 He will likely be entitled to some kind of relationship with your...Read more »

 In Pennsylvania, child support is generally payable until a child reaches eighteen years old or graduates from high school, whichever occurs later.
 A support obligation may continue, however, when a child has special needs.